pbosetti/ExperimentalDesign/ExperimentalDesign.md

     Dunn (2010-2016) and also makes heavy use of the Box, Hunter and Hunter book; it provides various data sets, which are mostly from fractional factorial 2-level designs.
+-   Package `r pkg("adas.utils")` provides a functional, [Tidyverse](https://tidyverse.org) approach to design factorial plans, fractional factorial plans, and composite centered design, including analysys of aliases in generators.
+It is mainly based on procedures and approach illustrated by D.C.
+Montgomery in *Design and Analysis of Experiments* (Wiley).

 Apart from tools for planning and analysing factorial designs, R also offers support for response surface optimization for quantitative